ALS Society of Canada

 Comments added by the Charity:

-This comment was submitted by the charity on August 16, 2023:
+This comment was submitted by the charity on August 13, 2024.
+Charity Intelligence has a difference of opinion regarding accountability to donors.

 The ALS Society of Canada works to change what it means to live with amyotrophic lateral sclerosis, an unrelenting and currently terminal disease.